I had just finished a walking tour of the Royal Canadian Mint when I saw it. Right there, out in the open, was a 400-ounce bar of pure gold.

 The advantage is that ultrasonic flaw detectors can actually "see" the inside of your bar, so the results provide a high degree of confidence in the bar's integrity.
 If you want to see exactly how this works, click here to view a short video demonstration.

-Of course, there are other tests you can do to mitigate your risk of ending up with a fake.
+Of course, there are other tests you can do to mitigate your risk of ending up with fake gold.
 Probably the single most important thing you can do is to buy your gold from a reputable dealer.

-While it sounds obvious, a little research can go a long way.
+While it sounds obvious, a little research can go a long way in determining if your gold is fake or real.
 Ask friends or acquaintances for referrals and check the website of a government mint for "partner" bullion dealers.

 Also, consider buying from dealers that offer a product guarantee, as well as a future promise to repurchase anything they previously sold to you.

 Keep in mind, though, that the biggest counterfeiter of all is your own central bank.
-Since the 2008 crisis, the Federal Reserve has created trillions of dollars out of thin air.
+Since the 2008 crisis, the Federal Reserve has created trillions of dollars out of thin air with its quantitative easing (QE) program.